-If you are organising a wedding or baby shower the prefered way is to sent out invitation by postal mail.
-This how to guid explain how you can easily collect addressess from your friends and family.
+If you are organizing a wedding or baby shower the preferred way is to sent out invitation by postal mail.
+This how to guide explain how you can easily collect addresses from your friends and family.

 The result is a Mailbook account with all your contacts and their addresses.
 Once you have everyone's address the next steps depend on what your goal is:

 If you are getting married, usually the task to collect addresses and sent out invitation is done together with the master of ceremonies.
 Best is to share your Mailbook account so the actual task of sending the invitations can be outsourced to him/her.